Allano256/restaurant_app/README.md

 # User stories
-Features in this project were structured based on the User stories.
+Features in this project were structured based on the [user stories](https://github.com/users/Allano256/projects/3)
-[user stories](https://github.com/users/Allano256/projects/3)